dhis2/dhis2-mobile-ui/docs/showcase-application.md

 ---
-id: demo
+id: showcase-application
-title: Demo
+title: Showcase application
 sidebar_position: 3
 ---

-# Demo Application
+# Showcase Application

 The Mobile UI library includes a **demo application** that showcases all the components available in the library.
 This application allows you to see the components in action and understand how they can be integrated into your projects.

 ![](resources/showcase.png)

-## Downloading the Demo Application
+## Downloading the Showcase application

 Each release of the Mobile UI library provides artifacts for various targets, including Android and desktop platforms.
 You can download the demo application from the **Assets** section at the bottom of each [release page](https://github.com/dhis2/dhis2-mobile-ui/releases) on GitHub.